 - Chop the chili and the green onions.

-- If using whole almonds, chop into small pieces.
+- If using whole almonds, chop them into small pieces.

 - Pour in the vinegar and oil, (salt and pepper if using) and toss well.